I have experienced sexual violence

 If you have been sexually assaulted during the past 6 months

 A specially trained team will offer you assistance and support at a designated centre for medico-social intervention for sexual assault victims, where your situation will be assessed, and services provided to meet your specific needs.
 For example, team members may address your health and safety concerns or offer to provide support during legal proceedings or other forms of recourse.
-To find the closest designed centre, call a Sexual Violence Helpline counsellor at 1-888-933-9007, or contact us by chat.
+To find the closest designated centre, call a Sexual Violence Helpline counsellor at 1-888-933-9007, or contact us by chat.